Dherington1/E-commerce-backend/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation Instructions
-  you will need inquire, sql and npm installed
+  you will need npm, express, mysql, dotenv, and sequalize installed
   ## Usage Instructions
   run this application in the terminal
   ## License